Euro zone bond yields edge higher amid ECB hawkish remarks

 Such a move might hurt peripheral bond prices as the ECB can flexibly use PEPP reinvestments to avoid excessive yield spread widening, which might hamper the monetary policy transmission.

-The spread between Italian and German 10-year government bond yields DE10IT10=RR – a gauge of market sentiment towards the euro zone's most indebted countries – was at 179 bps after hitting a fresh 3-month high at 179.6 bps.
+The spread between Italian and German 10-year government bond yields DE10IT10=RR – a gauge of market sentiment towards the euro zone's most indebted countries – was at 179 bps after hitting a fresh 3-month high at 179.6 bps early in the session.

 Greece's bonds showed a muted reaction to the two-notch upgrade by global rating agency Moody's as they already priced a significant improvement of the risk premium of Greek debt.